vs1161/Machine_Learning_Intern_IITKGP/README.md

-"# hi this is my first git experience"
+"here is the whole work of my intern is explained"